sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_07.rst

 parameters too, but in a slightly counter-intuitive way.
 Think of it like this.
 Suppose that the total number of observations across the study as a whole is *N*.
-If you wanted to *perfectly* describe each of these *N* values, you need to do so using, well...
+If you wanted to *perfectly* describe each of these *N* values, you need to do so using, well… *N* numbers.
-*N* numbers.
 When you build a regression model, what you’re really doing is specifying that some of the numbers need to perfectly describe the data.
 If your model has K predictors and an intercept, then